Thomas King Flagg

 American Spectacle Podcast explores the evolution of American dance and its global impact through candid conversations with leading artists, educators, and cultural leaders.
 Hosted by Thomas K. Flagg, the series asks where American movement culture has been and where it’s going next, with guests including Jamal Story, Peter Chu, Elka Samuels Smith, Alexandra Wells, Raphael Xavier, and Bill Shipley.

-A woman with long blonde hair and glasses smiles while sitting in an empty theater, with rows of seats and a dimly lit stage in the background.
+A woman with long wavy hair sits in an empty theater, facing the camera and smiling, with a dimly lit stage in the background.

-A man with medium-length dark hair and a black t-shirt sits smiling in an empty theater, with rows of seats and a dimly lit stage in the background.
+An older man with glasses and a light blue shirt sits smiling in an empty theater with rows of red seats and stage lights in the background.

 Positive Energy Arts Foundation